-Analysis excludes non-Australian residents, residents of external territories and where state/territory of usual residence was not stated.
+Analysis excludes babies born to mothers who are non-Australian residents, residents of external territories and where state/territory of usual residence was not stated.

-Analysis by state/territory and remoteness is based on the usual residence of the mother.
+Analysis by state/territory, remoteness and SEIFA Index of Relative Socio-Economic Disadvantage (IRSD) is based on the usual residence of the mother.